jonagard/dot_matrix_clock/README.md

 uses an interrupt from the RTC to read every second, rather than continually polling to see if the time has changed.
 Ideally this saves battery but probably not in reality, since most of the power usage are the LEDs.
-If I get a backup battery working, maybe I can make the clock brightness automatically dim to the lowest setting.
 It also writes the time to the dot matrix display and then does not rewrite that minute or hour until a change occurs.
-Again, big dreams of efficiency that are probably wasted.
+Big dreams of efficiency that are probably wasted.

+If power switches to the backup battery, the clock brightness automatically dims to the lowest setting and the separator stops blinking.
+Also, a "b" symbol is printed on the left-most three columns.
+If the battery gets below 1.5V, an "L" will be printed.
+When power is restored, the brightness goes back to the default brightness.

+The clock only checks the battery voltage every time the hour changes.
+It is my assumption it would use more battery to check it more regularly?
+Thus, if you put a new battery in, it will take till the next hour change for the "L" to go away.
+The "L" won't appear when there is no battery in the clock.
+Again, if a battery is removed after "L" is printed, it will take till the next hour change to disappear.

 ### Limitations